Sotired001/riko_project/README.md

 ---

-**Note**: This system provides remote control capabilities.
+**Note**: This system provides agent control capabilities.
 Use responsibly and only on machines you have permission to control.

+## Migration note

+This repository is transitioning terminology from "host/remote" to "orchestrator/agent".
+Code accepts old environment variable names (`REMOTE_API_TOKEN`) for backward compatibility for at least one release cycle.
+Prefer the new names (`AGENT_API_TOKEN`, `riko-agent`) for new deployments and scripts.